Seizuring, fainting, collapsing, or weakness

 Vomiting or diarrhea for more than two days or more than once an hour

-Allergic reaction, such as swelling in the face or hives
+Allergic reaction, such as swelling in the face, hives, or facial swelling

 Any suspected poisoning, including antifreeze, rodent or snail bait, or human medication